 Asking for an email address can be tough; due to information overload, people can be fiercely protective of their email addresses these days.

 To ask them to follow you on social media, however, is a bit easier.
 Especially if your social media channels have a significant following (social proof), it should be relatively simple to get an abandoning visitor to click the “Like” or “Follow” button.

 32. Assume the Close

 A particularly gutsy move is to stop asking whether a visitor wants to take action, and just assume that they do.

 Notice he doesn’t try to sell you on the webinar at all.
-There’s no headline, or any details about what the webinar is about.
-He simply assumes that you wish to register.
+There’s no headline or any details about what the webinar is about.
+He simply assumes that you want to register.

 CrazyEgg assumes that you want to buy one of their plans.
 Rather than trying to sell you on their plans, they simply ask, which one will you choose?

 33. Include Testimonials